-Below is an overview of the Year 4 curriculum for Autumn term.
+Below is an overview of the Year 4 curriculum for the Spring term.
 Some subject areas include a link to relevant websites that you and your child may find useful.
 If you have any queries about any area of your child’s learning, please don’t hesitate to contact us.

 The children will continue to follow the RWI spelling programme.
 Each child has a spelling book which they will bring home daily to practise.
 This book needs to be brought back to school each day and the children will be tested every week.
 Please could children practise these at home on a separate piece of paper rather than in their books.
 In addition to this, we are also learning Year 4 framework words.
 Every child will be provided with a copy of these words early in the year.

 We will be continuing with the reading rollercoaster.
 We would appreciate it if you could support your child in achieving their next award.
 Below is some information of how your child can move on the rollercoaster: